Introduction To Companies Act 2013

 (c) prohibits any invitations to the public to subscribe for any shares in, or debentures of, the company.

-However, After the 2015 amendment of Companies Act, the restriction of minimum capital requirement is waived off for all types of companies.
+However, After the 2015 amendment of the Companies Act, the restriction of minimum capital requirement is waived off for all types of companies.

 Let us now discuss the implications of each of these restrictions on the company i.e Private Limited Company.